 With its optimized network infrastructure the system is far easier to manage, offering full reporting of network, servers, storage and security.

-“Orange Business Services has helped us to implement a major program to centralize IT governance and applications and launch a shared services center, and together we have transformed IT into a world- class resource for the business,” says James.
+“Orange Business has helped us to implement a major program to centralize IT governance and applications and launch a shared services center, and together we have transformed IT into a world- class resource for the business,” says James.

 Not only has the company freed up IT support staff time, but it has also managed to cut costs, improve management and security as well as achieve a standardized global IT governance, operational model and service level agreements.